tchar/xml-express-middleware/README.md

 }
 ```

-whereas if `Accept: application/xml` header is set the response will be (with no options)
+whereas if `Accept: application/xml` or `Accept: application/xml` header is set the response will be (with no options):
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <someProperty>